Modern bank in Kuala Lumpur

 Savings Account

 This is the most common basic account for individuals.
-It offers a low interest rate and full accessibility via debit card.
+It offers a small interest rate and full access through a debit card.

-• Unlimited ATM access via the MEPS network.
+• Unlimited ATM access through the MEPS network.

 Current Account

-Used primarily by professionals or those needing checkbooks (becoming increasingly rare in 2026).
-Often requires a higher deposit.
+Used mainly by professionals or those who need chequebooks (increasingly rare in 2026).
+It often requires a higher deposit.

 • Allows for larger transaction volumes.